wintercoder1/Compass-AI/README.md

 Bring your own LLM with weights saved in .gguf format.
 Place that in a folder in the main directory called weights.

+One recomendation is the Llama Instruct fine tuned model.
+It can be found here: https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct.

 ### MacOS/Linux
 Begin the FastAPI server with the command: